RichardFreedman/Encoding_Music/01_Tutorials/18_AI_Structured_Output.md

-# AI Tutorial: Structured Output with LangChain (Vaudeville Project)
+# AI Tutorial: Structured Output with LangChain

 In your previous labs, you’ve worked with **structured data** — tidy CSV files with neat columns.
 In this tutorial, we’ll learn how to take **unstructured text** (like a scanned play) and turn it into structured data you can analyze with pandas.